'Virtually landless': Moriori one step closer to justice after initialling deed of settlement with Crown

 Little said those working on negotiations, that began in 2003, had exhibited "perseverance, courage and compromise".

-He especially acknowledged Hokotehi Moriori Trust chair Maui Solomon, who had also fought for Moriori recognition in the Fisheries Settlement, and lodged claims in the Waitangi Tribunal.
+He especially acknowledged Solomon, who had also fought for Moriori recognition in the Fisheries Settlement, and lodged claims in the Waitangi Tribunal.

 In 1870, the Native Land Court awarded over 97 per cent of land to Ngāti Mutunga, based on its "conquest", leaving Moriori with small reserves.